nfttrader-io/sdk-js/README.md

 # NFT Trader Javascript SDK

-Welcome to the official repository of NFT Trader platform.
+Welcome to the official repository of the p2p OTC NFT Trader platform.
-This package's target is to give developers the possibility to include the NFT Trader technology inside external DApps (Decentralized Applications) unlocking the possibility to swap NFTs and ERC20 tokens directly in their platform.
+The primary goal with this package is to offer developers the ability to include our NFT Trader technology inside other external DApps (Decentralized Applications), unlocking the possibility to swap NFTs, ERC20 tokens, and other digital assets directly on those other platforms and protocols.

-The package is available for Node.js and for browser platforms.
+The package is available for Node.js and browser platforms.

 ## Installation